1994–95 Port Vale F.C. season: First Division

-They finished in seventeenth place with 58 points, leaving them ten points clear of relegated Swindon Town.
+They finished in 17th place with 58 points, leaving them ten points clear of relegated Swindon Town.
 They were five points short of Stoke, who finished six places above the Vale.
 Player of the Year Martin Foyle bagged twenty goals, double that of his nearest rival Tony Naylor.

 At the end of the season Ollie Heald, Peter Billing, Mark Burke and John Burndred were released, who signed with Scarborough, Hartlepool United, Fortuna Sittard and Stafford Rangers respectively.
 Joe Allon was also sold to Brentford for £42,500.

 Finances

 The club's shirt sponsors were Tunstall Assurance.

 Cup competitions

-As members of the second tier, Vale should have qualified for the Third Round of the FA Cup, but were forced to take part in the First Round to make up the numbers after Aldershot went bust and Maidstone United resigned from the league.
+As members of the second tier, Vale should have qualified for the third round of the FA Cup, but were forced to take part in the first round to make up the numbers after Aldershot went bust and Maidstone United resigned from the league.
 Vale went on to easily beat Third Division side Hartlepool United 6–0 in Burslem, with Martin Foyle bagging a hat-trick.
 Remarkably, this would be the last hat-trick scored by a Vale player at Vale Park until April 2011.
-However a shock awaited in the Second Round, where Scarborough, also of the fourth tier, beat the Vale 1–0 at the McCain Stadium.
+However, a shock awaited in the second round, where Scarborough, also of the fourth tier, beat the Vale 1–0 at the McCain Stadium.

 In the League Cup, Vale advanced past Second Division Bristol Rovers 4–2 on aggregate, having won 3–1 at the Memorial Stadium.
-In the Second Round they faced Premier League Manchester United.
-Alex Ferguson's "Red Devils" beat John Rudge's "Valiants" 2–1 at Vale Park in front of 18,605 supporters; Lee Glover scoring for Vale and Paul Scholes scoring a brace on his United debut.
-At the time Vale fans were disappointed to witness the then-unknown United reserves, though Scholes would go on to become a household name, as would teenage teammates Gary Neville, Nicky Butt, and David Beckham; the United first eleven would go on to win a combined total of more than 500 international caps over the course of their careers.
+They faced Premier League Manchester United in the second round.
+Alex Ferguson's "Red Devils" beat John Rudge's "Valiants" 2–1 at Vale Park in front of 18,605 supporters; Lee Glover scored for Vale, and Paul Scholes scored a brace on his United debut.
+Vale fans were disappointed to witness the then-unknown United reserves at the time.
+However, Scholes would go on to become a household name, as would teenage teammates Gary Neville, Nicky Butt, and David Beckham; the United first XI would go on to win a combined total of more than 500 international caps throughout their careers.
 For the second leg there were 31,615 fans at Old Trafford to witness a 2–0 United victory, David May and Brian McClair getting the goals.